ToolsAlerts - Mass Notification Software, Command Hub - Common Operating Picture, Emergency Event Templates, Live Survey, Blueprints & Maps

 Save valuable time for both the emergency command team and everyone on campus during an emergency by pre-creating and automating alerts and notifications to send out over multiple channels of communication when you need them.
 Using EmergHub's suite of emergency communication tools can help you streamline and execute each component of your institution's emergency operation plan to better prepare for and communicate during emergency situations.

-If you would like to learn more about EmergHub and how the applications included in the platform can help bolster your institution's emergency operation plan, contact us at firstname.lastname@example.org, or sign up here to receive information straight to your inbox!
+If you would like to learn more about EmergHub and how the applications included in the platform can help bolster your institution's emergency operation plan, contact us at firstname.lastname@example.org, or click the button below to request a demo!

 on Aug 08, 2017